Beetle Bailey: Overview

 Beetle is always seen with a hat or helmet which covers his forehead and eyes.
 Even on leave, his "civvies" include a pork pie hat worn in the same style.
 He can be seen without it only once—in the original strip, when he was still a college student.
 The strip was pulled and never ran in any newspaper.
 It has been printed only in various books on the strip's history.
-One daily strip had Sarge scare Beetle's hat off, but Beetle was wearing sunglasses.
-In a 3/27/1966 dream sequence by Sgt.
-Snorkel (a parody of the 1960s Batman, with Sgt.
-Snorkel as "Fatman" and Beetle as "Slobber"), the heroes try to stop the infamous "Pizza Pete"; Beetle/Slobber wears a mask but his eyes can be seen The only acknowledged picture of Beetle Bailey's eyes (two black dots on a piece of paper held by Beetle and Snorkel) was published in 2000.
 In his 1975 memoir Backstage at the Strips, Walker addressed the question of Beetle's eyes, saying:

 I constantly get inquiries as to the color of Beetle's eyes.
 As if I knew.
 Black as ink, I suppose, if he has any.
 Maybe there's nothing under the hat.
 Why should there be?
 There is nothing until I draw it, and I've never drawn his eyes.
 Why, then, should he have any?

 One running gag has Sergeant Snorkel hanging helplessly from a small tree branch after having fallen off a cliff, with the first instance running on August 16, 1956.
 While he is never shown falling off, or even walking close to the edge of a cliff, he always seems to hold on to that same branch, yelling for help.